High‑Intensity Training (HIT) in the 1980s: The Philosophy, Workouts, and Nutrition That Built a Generation

 Nutritional Needs of HIT in the 1980s

-HIT wasn’t just about training; it demanded tailored nutrition to fuel performance and recovery.
-Here’s what lifters of the era focused on:
+HIT was not just about training; it demanded tailored nutrition to fuel performance and recovery.
+Here is what lifters of the era focused on:

 Nutritional Focus Details